 Mailing instructions for applications submitted in Canada

-When your traveldocument/visa is finalized, your document will be shipped out using your Xpresspost envelope (see below) and you will receive a notification about this via email.
+When your traveldocument/visa is finalized, your document will be shipped out using your Xpresspost envelope (see below) and you will receive a notification of this via email.

-If you cannot collect the document in person and would like the mission to ship the document to you via courier instead, then please add a self-addressed prepaid Canada Post 'Xpresspost' envelope to your application.
+To receive your traveldocument/ID-card you must add a self-addressed prepaid Canada Post 'Xpresspost' envelope to your application.
 (We do not accept envelopes or labels from other couriers.)

-You must chose the correct Canada Post Xpresspost envelope for ‘Regional’ or ‘National’ (within Canada), 'USA', or 'International' delivery.
+Be sure to choose the correct Canada Post Xpresspost envelope for your delivery: ‘Regional’ or ‘National’ (within Canada); 'USA'; or 'International'.

 Up to 4 passports will fit a Standard (small) Size envelope.

-- You can purchase a special ‘sticker’ at the post office and put it on the XpressPost envelope: this will require a signature upon delivery.
+- You can purchase a special ‘sticker’ at the post office and put it on your Xpresspost envelope: this will require (your) signature upon delivery.
 (This sticker shoud not be used when sending your application to the consular office).

 Canada Post outlets are located near the Embassy and Consulates.

-Mailing the documents directly to your (home) address is entirely at your own risk.
-The Embassy/Consulate-General is not responsible for loss of or damages to a document once it has been shipped with your authorization and / or in the envelope you provided.
+Mailing the documents directly to your (home) address is at your own risk.
+The Embassy/Consulate-General is not responsible for loss of or damage to a traveldocument/ID-card once it has been shipped in the envelope & address you provided.